stsui1129/calculator/README.md

 Could not add 0 after a decimal point - deleted displayValue = Number(displayValue); from function inputNum, as this was converting 1.0 to 1, 1.20 to 1.2 etc.

 The calculator had issues with storing firstOperand after an operation has already been done, causing problems with future operations.
 This was fixed by altering the code below although I don't fully quite understand why.
+It may be because my operate function does not return any value, so if I set result to it, result would be undefined?

 result = operate(operator, firstOperand, secondOperand);
 displayValue = result;